 This is one of the best activities done in Mikumi National Park.
 During the excursions, you can’t fail to see some of the 500 species recorded in the Park.
 There are both migratory and resident species.
 The list includes yellow-throated long claw, bateleurs, lilac-breasted roller, and Zanzibar red bishop.

 Situated in the southwestern part of Tanzania, Mikumi National Park offers a thrilling wildlife experience.
-The drives offered in pop-up roof vehicles last for about 2-3 hours and rewards magical sights of animals like black antelopes, eland, kudu, impala, zebras, elephants and Wildebeest.
+The drives offered in pop-up roof vehicles last for about 2-3 hours and they reward travelers with magical sights of animals like black antelopes, eland, kudu, impala, zebras, elephants and Wildebeest.

-If game drives do not appeal, Mikumi is famous for guided nature walks.
-Tourists can take these walks via numerous trails like Zuma trail, kikogoba and the lodge trail.
+Mikumi is famous for guided nature walks.
+Tourists can take these walks via numerous trails like Zuma trail, Kikogoba and the lodge trail.
 The best time for these excursions is early in the morning or evening time.

 - Lake Manyara National Park

 - Nairobi National Park